Why We Love It

 The orientation and mobility sector is a dynamic and growing area, which allows specialists to function in different professional contexts like residential schools for visually impaired students such as California School for the Blind or Kansas State School for the Blind; non-profit organisations such as Vision Institute of South Carolina, Inc. or the American Foundation for the Blind; government agencies like the Commonwealth of Virginia; and independent contractors such as Sunbelt Staffing.

-Can I Become an Orientation and Mobility Specialist?
+How To Become an Orientation and Mobility Specialist

 Orientation and Mobility Specialist Salary Data